-- 6.5.3.1 To prepare and submit reports to Cabinet on the projected income and expenditure and resources compared with the approved estimates. - 6.5.3.2 To issue guidance concerning capital schemes and controls.
-The definition of 'capital' will be determined by the Strategic Director of Finance, Policy and

-Governance, having regard to Government regulations and accounting requirements.

-6.5.3.3To obtain authorisation from the Cabinet for individual schemes where the estimated expenditure exceeds the capital programme provision by more than:
+- 6.5.3.1 To prepare and submit reports to the executive on the projected income and expenditure and resources compared with the approved estimates. - 6.5.3.2 To issue guidance concerning capital schemes and controls.
+The definition of 'capital' will be determined by the Strategic Director of Finance, Policy and Governance, having regard to Government regulations and accounting requirements. - 6.5.3.3 To obtain authorisation from the executive for individual schemes where the estimated expenditure exceeds the capital programme provision by more than £25,000 or 10% (whichever is smaller).